R&H Logo

 Countering the Prosecutor’s Plea Deal

-Because Robinson & Henry is a full-service law firm, Katy was able to turn to a group of experienced civil litigation attorneys to sort out the civil liability side of this complex case.
+Because Robinson & Henry is a full-service law firm, our criminal defense team turned to a group of experienced civil litigation attorneys to resolve the civil liability aspect of this complex case.

 Scott was amazed at this collaboration, “That kind of quality of work doesn’t get better than that.”

-All the while, Katy prepped for trial.
-She and her team began to put together a mitigation packet with many letters of support from Scott’s family and friends.
+All the while, our criminal defense attorney prepped for trial.
+They compiled a mitigation packet with many letters of support from Scott’s family and friends.
 It also included screenshots of aggressive messages to Scott from the passenger seeking restitution.

 A Major Revelation

-As Scott’s case progressed, Katy made a game-changing discovery: the passenger seeking restitution never filed a claim with their own insurance company.
-That made it appear the passenger may have been trying to play the system — get restitution out of Scott and receive an insurance payout.
+As Scott’s case progressed, R&H made a game-changing discovery: the passenger seeking restitution never filed a claim with their own insurance company.
+That made it appear that the passenger may have been trying to play the system — to get restitution from Scott and receive an insurance payout.

 The passenger’s insurance company also stated it would not file a civil claim against Scott.

-In addition to getting the charges dropped, Katy facilitated the process to have Scott’s arrest records sealed.
+In addition to getting the charges dropped, R&H facilitated the process to have Scott’s arrest records sealed.

 A Sigh of Relief